codepath/android_guides/ViewPager-with-FragmentPagerAdapter.md

 ### Define Fragments

-Next, let's suppose we have two fragments `FirstFragment` and `SecondFragment` which contain a label in the layout and have implementations such as:
+Next, let's suppose we have defined two fragments `FirstFragment` and `SecondFragment` both of which contain a label in the layout and have implementations such as:

 ```java
 public class FirstFragment extends Fragment {